An IMGs guide to preparing for an NHS interview

 - Introductions: The interview will open with introductions from those present.

-- Your overview: The panel will ask you to give them an overview of yourself.
-This can include any details about your employment history, career goals and qualities which make you suitable for the position.
+- Your overview: You’ll be asked give the panel an overview of yourself – This can include any details about your employment history, career goals and qualities which make you suitable for the position.

-- Your speciality: Questions may consist of why you work in your speciality and what drew you to that speciality, your experience and skills in your specialty etc.
+- Your speciality: Questions may consist of why you work in your speciality, what drew you to that speciality, your experience and skills in your specialty etc.

-- Maintaining good practice: There may be discussion about the areas that you feel you need to improve in, and how you maintain good practice.
+- Maintaining good practice: There may be discussion about the areas which you would like further training and support in, as well as how you maintain good practice in your current post.

-- Training and teaching: The interviewers may ask about your experience in training and teaching.
+- Training and teaching: The interviewers may ask about your training and teaching experience.

-- Management experience: The interview panel may ask you to discuss your experience in management, or your management skills.
+- Management experience: You may be asked to discuss your experience in management, or your management skills.

-- Clinical scenarios: It’s likely that the panel conducting the interview will give you 1 or 2 clinical scenarios.
-If so, they’ll present you with the symptoms and details for a patient.
-They will then ask you to make a diagnosis and plan of action for that patient.
-Note that for junior doctors, this will most likely be a general scenario but for senior doctors, this is likely to be specialty specific.
+- Clinical scenarios: It’s likely that you’ll be given at least one clinical scenario where you’ll be presented with the symptoms/details for a patient.
+You’ll then need to make a diagnosis and plan of action for that patient – Note that for junior doctors, this will most likely be a general scenario but for senior doctors, this is likely to be specialty specific.

 - Interviewee questions: The panel will give you the opportunity to ask any questions that you may have prior to the interview finishing.
-This is a great chance for you to ask questions about the hospital, the team/department, job role and to clarify any queries that you may have.
+This is an excellent opportunity for you to ask questions about the hospital, the team/department, job role and to clarify any queries that you may have.

 We recommend that prior to your NHS interview, you:

-- Visit the hospitals website: You can find out information about the hospital, the services that they deliver and their values by visiting their website.
+- Research the hospital: You can find out information about the hospital, the services that they deliver and their values by visiting their website.
 It’s also a great place to find and read about any exciting news happening in the trust.

-- Research the interviewers: In addition to researching the hospital and department prior to your interview, you should also research the members of the interview panel that you will be meeting with.
-This will give you a better understanding of the team that you will be working with and will show the panel that you are thorough.
+- Research the interviewers: In addition to researching the hospital details, you should also research the members of the interview panel that you will be meeting with.
+This will give you a better understanding of the department and team that you may be joining and will show the panel that you’re thorough.

-- Evidencing suitability: It’s always helpful if you re-read the job plan that you’ve received prior to your interview.
-You can then make notes of the areas highlighted by the hospital to be of importance.
+- Evidencing your suitability: Re-read the job plan that you’ve received prior to your interview and make notes of the areas highlighted by the hospital to be of importance.
 Refer back to your CV and list the reasons why you’re suitable for the role.

-- Practice interview techniques: It’s useful to familiarise yourself with the interview format and to practice answering questions on the spot.
-You may want to ask a friend or family member to do this with you.
-They can then help you highlight any areas for improvement.
+- Practice interview techniques: Familiarise yourself with the interview format and practice answering questions on the spot.
+You may want to ask a friend or family member to do this with you so that can then help you highlight any areas for improvement.

-- Prepare questions to ask the interview panel: We would recommend that you prepare at least 5 questions to ask the interview panel at the end of the interview.
-Try to focus these on different areas such as clinical procedures, technology, training or department goals.
+- Prepare questions to ask the interview panel: Prepare at least 3 questions to ask the interview panel at the end of the interview.
+Try to focus these on different areas such as clinical procedures, technology, training, department goals etc.

 Once your interview has been arranged and you know which video conferencing platform will be used, we recommend that you familiarise yourself with it (this blog may help!).